BrynGhiffar/wpdm/readme.md

 # WPDM

-A bad copycat of the awww wayland wallpaper manager.
+A wallpaper manager inspired by AWWW.